top of page

 Eventually, I returned to school.
 During a summer break working at a Bankruptcy Trustee firm, I discovered a vocational harbor—one that merged pragmatism, philosophy, and service.
 In 2011, I became a Licensed Insolvency Trustee.
 Together with my partner and our team, we grew a small Calgary firm into a national practice helping thousands of Canadians confront their debt with dignity.

-If you've ever felt the pressure to appear stable in an unstable world, or wrestled with the moral weight of debt, I hope you'll find something here that resonates.
+If you’ve ever felt the pressure to appear stable in an unstable world, or wrestled with the moral weight of debt, I hope you’ll find something here that resonates—through education, reflection, and a broader conversation about what it means to be alive and flourishing in our consumer culture.

 Writing